-Crossbite is a dental condition where the one or more tooth of a person will be sitting in a reversed order.
-This means that the person suffering from this dental condition will find that his teeth or tooth has rotated in its position causing it to face the wrong direction from how it was originally supposed to be placed.
-This is a very usual occurrence, especially in young children who often cause such reversal of teeth due to tongue thrusting habits or excessive thumb sucking.
-In a large number of cases, crossbites and crowded teeth condition also arise due to hereditary and they must be tackled as soon as possible.
+Crossbite is a dental condition where one or more tooth of a person will be sitting in a reversed order.
+This means that the person suffering from this dental condition will find that his teeth or tooth has rotated in its position, causing it to face the wrong direction from how it was originally supposed to be placed.
+This is a usual occurrence, especially in young children who often cause such reversal of teeth due to tongue-thrusting habits or excessive thumb sucking.
+In many cases, crossbites and crowded teeth condition also arise due to hereditary, and they must be tackled as soon as possible.

 Crowded teeth are also a common problem that is faced by many adults and kids.
-There are several dental procedures and methods that are now available to correct crossbite and crowded teeth problem.
+Some several dental procedures and methods are now available to correct crossbite and crowded teeth problem.
 In many people, crowded teeth conditions also cause the tooth to reverse, thereby creating a crossbite.

 In most cases, the teeth do not settle back into their original place by itself and usually require dental help.
 For children, it is always best to start the correction of the problem as soon as possible.

 Treatment for Crossbite and Crowded Teeth

 The treatment for such conditions often involves the requirement for the jaw bones to be expanded.
 This is necessary to give the teeth or tooth enough space to rotate back into position.
 But an expansion of jaw bone is easier before the fusion of the facial bones takes place.
 That is why it is essential to get the treatment done as soon as possible at a young age.
 16 years for girls and 19 years for boys are the age limits to which it is best to get these treatments done.